No, you will never sign a contract for any of our services. You can cancel at any time.

 A healthy weed-free lawn will always be maintained on a routine program.
 Mother Nature will always try and take back your lawn.
 Leaving a lawn untreated for 12-24 months will undo any previous services you have done.

 Soil issues do exist but we have found that our program addresses most issues.
-If we fill it is needed we can pull a soil sample to address issues we see.
+If we feel it is needed we can pull a soil sample to address issues we see.
 Our program is timed to treat the lawn at the right time and while some homeowners have success doing their own lawn we find that most miss timely treatments that are crucial for success.
 Our teams will not miss the key dates and our product is applied at the right rates based on the square footage of your lawn.
 We find that most homeowners don’t know the exact size of their lawn or how much product to apply.
 This can be environmentally unfriendly and damaging to the health of the turf